The 12 UK directories that actually move local rankings in 2026

 Tier 1: Non-negotiable (DR 80+)

-1. Google Business Profile — not technically a directory but it's the foundation of UK local SEO.
-Without a verified, complete GBP, no amount of citations elsewhere will get you into the local pack.
+1. Google Business Profile.
+Not technically a directory, but the foundation of UK local SEO.
+Without a verified, complete GBP, no amount of citations elsewhere gets you into the local pack.

-2. Yell (DR 82) — the UK's flagship business directory.
+2. Yell (DR 82).
+The UK's flagship directory.
 Google trusts Yell more than almost any other UK directory.
 A consistent Yell listing is mandatory.
+Build it properly or don't bother.

-3. Bing Places (DR 96) — under-claimed but enormously valuable.
-Owned by Microsoft, feeds Bing, DuckDuckGo, Yahoo, and Microsoft Copilot. ~6-8% UK search market share but disproportionately B2B and corporate.
+3. Bing Places (DR 96).
+Wildly under-claimed.
+Owned by Microsoft, feeds Bing, DuckDuckGo, Yahoo, and Microsoft Copilot.
+Bing is only 6-8% of UK search, but the audience is disproportionately B2B and corporate.
+And Copilot is pulling Bing data for its AI answers.

-4. Apple Maps (DR 94) — default map on every iPhone in the UK, which is roughly half of mobile searches.
+4. Apple Maps (DR 94).
+Default map on every iPhone in the UK.
+Roughly half of UK mobile searches go through Apple's stack one way or another.
 Apple Intelligence pulls from Apple Maps directly for local recommendations.
-Free, mandatory.
+Free, mandatory, missed by most businesses.

-5. Yelp UK (DR 92) — limited UK consumer adoption but extremely high authority.
-The DR-92 backlink alone is worth the setup time.
+5. Yelp UK (DR 92).
+UK consumer adoption is limited, the authority is enormous.
+The DR-92 backlink alone is worth 15 minutes of setup.

 Tier 2: Strongly recommended (DR 60-80)

-6. Bark.com (DR 71) — UK's largest service marketplace.
-Even if you don't pay for leads, the listing itself is a high-authority citation.
+6. Bark.com (DR 71).
+UK's largest service marketplace.
+You don't need to pay for leads.
+The listing itself is a high-authority citation worth having.

-7. Trustpilot (DR 91) — reviews platform, but functions as a citation.
-Most UK businesses already have an unclaimed Trustpilot listing — claim it.
+7. Trustpilot (DR 91).
+A reviews platform that functions as a citation.
+Most UK businesses already have an unclaimed Trustpilot listing.
+Claim it before someone else posts to it.

 Tier 3: Industry-specific (where applicable)

-10. The Law Society (DR 80) — for solicitors only.
+10. The Law Society (DR 80).
+Solicitors only.
 The official UK legal directory.
 Restricted to SRA-regulated firms.

-11. ICAEW (DR 81) — for chartered accountants only.
+11. ICAEW (DR 81).
+Chartered accountants only.
 Restricted to ICAEW-qualified firms.

-CitationHQ submits to 55+ UK directories total because breadth matters too.
-The Tier 1-3 directories above are the ones that individually move rankings.
-The other 40+ contribute by:
+CitationHQ covers 60+ UK directories total.
+The 12 above are the ones that individually move rankings.
+The other ~50 contribute differently:

-A business with only the 12 directories above has a strong baseline.
-A business with all 55+ has a moat.
+A business on the 12 above has a strong baseline.
+A business on all 60+ has a defensive moat that's genuinely hard to catch.

 What about the rest of the internet?

-Beyond those 55+, there are roughly 200-300 other UK business directories.
-In our experience:
+Beyond those 60+, there are 200-300 more UK business directories.
+Most are useless.
+Some are dangerous.

-- ~50-150 actively hurt (link farms, spam directories, sites Google has flagged)
+- ~50-150 actively hurt your profile (link farms, spam directories, sites Google has flagged)

-Most "submit to 500 directories" services include all three buckets.
+The "submit to 500 directories" services include all three buckets indiscriminately.
 We don't.
+That's the whole pitch.

 The real bottleneck for most UK businesses

 The fix isn't more citations.
-The fix is one canonical NAP, applied identically across every directory, every time.
+The fix is one canonical NAP, applied identically everywhere, every time.
+That's the entire job.

-Build the right 55+ UK directories — properly
+Build the 60+ UK directories that matter.
+Properly.

 One campaign, one canonical NAP, every directory that matters.
 From £49 one-off.